 Should corporations put public purpose before profit?
-Once upon a time, corporations were required to have a public purpose and once they fulfilled it, they were dissolved.
-How did we get to where we are today and what does it mean for democracy?
-Maria Armoudian discusses these questions with Richard Abrams, Paul Pierson and Scott Bowman.
+Once upon a time, corporations were required to have a public purpose, and once they fulfilled it, they were dissolved.
+How did we get to where we are today, and what does it mean for democracy?
+Maria Armoudian discusses these questions with Richard Abrams, Paul Pierson, and Scott Bowman.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.